22 Nov 2024, by Slade Baylis

 However, this all may be changing in the near future, as the Australian Government has introduced new legislation - originally proposed back in 2021 - to put in reporting requirements on organisations that are breached.

 With all this on the line, it shouldn’t be much of a surprise to know that a large percentage of organisations do choose to pay when faced with a ransom demand.
 The cost of paying a ransom can often be considerable.
 However, when compared with the cost of rebuilding or recovering systems, or the cost of losing data entirely, an easy case can be made that the ransom price is worth it.
-This is one of the things that has prompted the government to introduce the first standalone cybersecurity bill last month, aimed at protecting consumers and businesses form the cybercrime, called the Cyber Security Bill 2024.
+This is one of the things that has prompted the government last month to introduce the first standalone cybersecurity bill, called the "Cyber Security Bill 2024", with the aim of protecting consumers and businesses from cybercrime.

 The measures were originally proposed back in 2021 in a comprehensive ransomware action plan released by the federal government, which was created in response to a rise in the number of ransomware incidents.
-As reported by IT News1, the “mandatory ransomware incident reporting” regime was at the top of their list to implement, with the aim to enhance government “understanding of the threat and enable better support to victims”.
+As reported by IT News1, the “mandatory ransomware incident reporting” regime was at the top of their list to implement, with the aim to enhance the government's “understanding of the threat and enable better support to victims”.
 That proposed legislation has now been introduced to parliament, which – if passed – would require victims of ransomware attacks who make payments to report the payment to authorities.

 As with any cyberthreat, our recommendation is to conduct a full review and audit of your systems to ensure you’re as protected as possible.
 In addition, security services such as internal and external vulnerability scanning, Web Application Scanning (WAS), and penetration testing are great ways to know if you’re vulnerable to potentially being breached.